Direkt zum Inhalt

 Suggested Camera Settings for Landscape Photography

-• Turn off high ISO noise reduction
+Turn off noise reduction to keep details sharp.

 Mountains under snow with moving clouds on top captured on long exposure